lalithl1993/AWS-CSA-2019-study-notes/Course/VPC/README.md

 * 1 Subnet = 1 AZ
 * Security groups are Stateful, instead, Network ACLs are stateless.

+*- by default sg allow all outbound and no inbound traffic

 ### Default VPC

 * Amazon provides a default VPC to immediately deploy instances.